11 Best Wiki Software Tools in 2024

 Wiki software TiddlyWiki

 TiddlyWiki describes itself as a "non-linear personal web notebook".
-In essence, it is a hybrid between a personal note-taking tool and wiki software.
+In essence, it is a hybrid between a personal wiki software and a note-taking tool.
 It's designed to be extensively customizable, with a plethora of add-ons and extensions, and can be molded into many different things, including wikis, to-do lists, presentations, portfolios, and so on.
 While using TiddlyWiki to its full potential requires advanced coding skills, beginners and non-technical users can start with simple note-taking, progressively discovering more advanced features and macros.

 11. GitBook